Skip to main content

 Speakers:

-• Marnie Freeman, Neighbourly Lab
+• Marnie Freeman, Co-Founder & Director, Neighbourly Lab

-• Steve Butterworth, Neighbourly
+• Steve Butterworth, CEO, Neighbourly

 Mission Critical: Understanding the data